Youth trapped on mountain face in Kerala for nearly 2 days without food, water | Law-Order

 According to locals, the youth, along with two others had on Monday decided to climb to the top of Cherad hill there, but the other two abandoned the effort halfway.

-However, Babu continued to climb to the top, and after reaching there, slipped and fell and got trapped between rocks on the mountain face, locals said.
+However, Babu continued to climb to the top, and after reaching there, slipped and fell and got trapped between rocks on the mountain face.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)